Emma Miskew: Post Olympics (2018–2020)

-Sarah Wilkes joins the team (2020–present)
+Sarah Wilkes joins the team (2020–2022)

-Team Homan announced on March 12, 2020 that the team was parting ways with longtime lead Lisa Weagle.
+Team Homan announced on March 12, 2020, that the team was parting ways with longtime lead Lisa Weagle.
 On March 17, 2020, the team announced they would be adding Sarah Wilkes as their new second, with Joanne Courtney moving to lead.

 The 2021 Ontario provincial playdowns were cancelled due to the COVID-19 pandemic in Ontario.
 As the 2020 provincial champions, Homan's team was chosen to represent Ontario at the 2021 Scotties Tournament of Hearts in Calgary.
 Up to that point, they had only played in one tour game the entire season in the Okotoks Ladies Classic in November, before that event was cancelled due to a province-wide shutdown in Alberta.
 At the Scotties, they had a successful round robin, with a 7–1 record, including a win against defending champion Kerri Einarson.
 They entered the championship pool as the first seed, where they won three games and lost one to Manitoba's Jennifer Jones.
 Because of their earlier win against Einarson, Homan's team received a bye to the final.
 There, they lost 9–7 to Einarson after Homan missed a freeze in the last end, resulting in Einarson not needing to throw her last rock.
 A month later, Miskew was back in the Calgary bubble to compete with Ryan Fry at the 2021 Canadian Mixed Doubles Curling Championship.
 The pair qualified for the playoffs with a 5–1 record before losing to Shannon Birchard and Catlin Schneider in the round of 12, eliminating them from contention.
 Miskew returned to the bubble a third time in April 2021 with Team Homan to play in the two only Grand Slam events of the abbreviated season.
 Up until the day the event started, Miskew was supposed to skip the team as Homan had just given birth to her second child three weeks earlier.
-However, Homan returned in time for the event, leaving the teams original lineup intact.
+However, Homan returned in time for the event, leaving the team's original lineup intact.
 At the first Slam, the 2021 Champions Cup, the team defeated Silvana Tirinzoni to claim their eleventh slam title.
 A week later, they played in the 2021 Players' Championship, where they lost in the final to Team Einarson in a re-match of the Scotties final.